Bankoga/golem/open_problems/misc_problems.md

 I'm not sure what degree of uniformity is acceptable across destinations, and sources for cells @ a destination.
 Regardless, 2 seems like the worst case scenario.
 That being said, all from same dests does simplify things, but it only sort of affects the complexity of input batching.
 Whereas all to same dests seems to limit the potential complexity of the network without any real affect on runtime complexity while marginally affecting init complexity.
 Init complexity doesn't matter all that much.
 It's always going to take longer than evaluating a single timestep

 > Open Question: Should all cells at a destination, receive from the same sources?

+This question can also be reframed as, to what degree does this cut down on the amount of processing required, to what extent does this affect capability, and are the reductions worth the cost to network capability?

 > Open Question: Should all cells at a destination, project to the same destinations?

+Partial Answer: **No. Each cell type should have different destinations, and output distributions.**
+Why: Good question!